Viral pharyngitis is caused by a viral infection such as a common cold or the flu.

 - Living or working in crowded places

 - Not handwashing enough

 - A lowered ability to fight infection due to:

 - Recent illness

-- Chronic health conditions, such as HIV infection or AIDS
+- Long term health problems, such as HIV infection or AIDS

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.